GET CLASSIC NEWS & INFO

-The website dedicated to the classic old movies that were produced during the golden age of Hollywood!
-1920's-1960's
+The website dedicated to the classic movies made in Hollywood and abroad that were produced during the years 1920's-1960's.

-ABOUT THIS SITE - Hi I'm Tom Cote - host of Funny Stuff And Cheese and the guy from The Tom Cote Show on youtube.
+Hi I'm Tom Cote - an avid collector and lover of classic Hollywood movies.
 Welcome to VintageClassicMovies.com - this is a complete listing of all the classic old movies in my personal collection.
-I have been collecting for over 10 years now.
-I love all the classic movies 1930-1950 and beyond.
-I also love the classic horror movies.
-I hope you enjoy looking around… - Tom
+I have been collecting for about a dozen years now.
+I love all the classics from 1930-1969.
+I hope you enjoy looking around… Tom

 Supreme Film Collectors - Back in the late 1960s, when I started collecting 16mm films, I subscribed to a paper called "The Film Collector's Registry".
 Through this paper, I met many 16mm film collectors from all over the country but none could compare with Clyde Carroll from College Park, Georgia.
 Clyde probably had the largest collection of 16mm films of anyone I had known up until the early 1970s.
 Clyde and I began trading at a time when I would go into Manhattan...read more

 Thomas Mitchell - Stage, Screen, & TV -

 Considered to be the most prolific of all character actors in Hollywood, Thomas Mitchell also was one of the finest stage stars on Broadway from 1914 until he came west to Hollywood in 1936.
 Except for one silent film in 1923, Mitchell was strictly a stage star preferring an audience to a camera crew.
 His distinctive voice could not be heard in his one and only silent film for Fox, so it was back to Broadway for him..read more

 Randolph Scott - A man's man! -